Aniket7651/BIOINFORMATICS/own_packages/pyCrossbill/README.txt

 Hi I'm Aniket yadav,

-	Welcome to my package which is a type of computational biology and bioinformatics tool, this is a program based package not includes user interface now but, I can try with UI also at next time.
+	Welcome to my python package which is a type of computational biology and bioinformatics tool, this is a program based package not includes user interface now but, I can try with UI also at next time.
-		According to NCBI site, Bioinformatics is defined as the application of tools of computation and analysis to the capture and interpretation of biological data.
+		According to NCBI, Bioinformatics is defined as the application of tools of computation and analysis to the capture and interpretation of biological data.
 It is an interdisciplinary field, which harnesses computer science, mathematics, physics, and biology.
 Bioinformatics is essential for management of data in modern biology and medicine.